robbiehaynes/arbitrage-finder/README.md

 - Amount to wager on each result
 - Bookmaker to use

+_To save the arbitrage opportunities to a custom datastore, update the APIHandler in the networkhandler.py to use your storage solution.
+Also please add a DISCORD_WEBHOOK_URL in your env variables if you wish to use this feature_

 **Disclaimer: Arbitrage betting discussed herein is purely for educational purposes and should not be construed as financial advice.**